Heinrich Heine University Düsseldorf: International partners in higher education

-Equal opportunities

-It is a central goal of HHU to ensure the equal treatment of women and men regarding working conditions and career options.
-Together with the further improvement of family friendliness, these issues and goals have been formalised in the university's equal opportunity concept.
-The university has been certified for its family friendliness (since 2008, certificate renewed in 2011) and bears the "Total E-Quality" label (since 2007, certificate renewed in 2010).

-Concrete equal opportunity measures are the SelmaMeyerMentoring programme, a coaching for female professors, the COMEBACK programme to facilitate the reintegration of young parents in an academic career, and special qualification programmes for female researchers.
-A family counselling office was opened in 2006: it organises babysitting for emergency situations, activities for kids during school holidays, and father-and-child activities.

 Student life

-The Student Service Centre (SSC) offers counselling and services for 12 hours each day from Monday to Friday.
-Beyond this regular service, various events in the course of each academic year address students' information demands.
-Examples are the campus fair or the information day giving insights into how to study and live in Düsseldorf.
+The Student Service Centre (SSC) offers counselling and services.

 Sports are coordinated by the students' representation (AStA) of Düsseldorf's four higher education institutions in a joint initiative.
 On offer are about 100 kinds of sports, workshops and sports holidays.
 Once a year the four AStAs organise a common sports day.

 Musical initiatives include the AStA's Local Heroes event, a platform for local bands, as well as jam sessions.
 There is also a semi-professional university orchestra.
 Once a year the short film competition for young talents from the region takes place on campus.

 There are various (student) associations, clubs, networks and societies.
 Examples are the local UNICEF group, a debating club, the European Student Network and the campus radio.

 Since 1989 the Heinrich Heine Guest Lecture has repeatedly drawn high-profile speakers to the university's campus.
 These guest professors usually perform a small series of lectures for the general public on topic(s) that are currently in the focus of public attention.
 Speakers have included, for example, Marcel Reich-Ranicki, Helmut Schmidt and Joschka Fischer.
 New traditions have come to supplement the guest lecture: since 2010 the "University Speech" and since 2011 the "Heinrich Heine Professorship for Business and Economics", both performed by external speakers of high calibre.